Michel Colomban

 Michel Colomban (born 1932 in France) is a French aeronautical engineer known for his home-built aircraft.
 He originally worked for Morane-Saulnier on the Morane-Saulnier MS-880 (Rallye), and also later for Société Nationale d'Industrie Aérospatiale.
 He designed the Colomban Cri-cri in 1973.
 In the 1990s, he also designed the aluminium and composite Colomban MC-100 Ban-Bi, a two-seat aircraft that can reach 300 km/h with an 80 hp engine.
 More recently, Colomban designed the wood, composite and canvas MC-30 Luciole ultralight, which has a maximum speed of 200 km/h.

+Michel Colombon graduates with a Diplôme d'ingénieur from the Conservatoire national des arts et métiers.